grdl/dotfiles/README.md

 # Dotfiles

-Manage your dotfiles and bootstrap your workstation
+Manage your dotfiles and bootstrap your workstation with [Dotbot](https://github.com/cnishathalye/dotbot) and a simple shell script.

 Both `bootstrap` and `install` scripts are idempotent - it's safe to run them multiple times.